 As a business, we have always been committed to staying small and local, but to make a greater difference in our world, we communicate what we are learning to a larger constituency.
 We do this in many ways: by writing, speaking, teaching, consulting, and consistently providing internships for students and young emerging professionals.

 In 2005, Chelsea Green Publishing released SMCo Founder and CEO John Abrams’ book, THE COMPANY WE KEEP: Reinventing Small Business for People, Community, and Place.
 In 2008 a significantly revised second edition was released, re-named COMPANIES WE KEEP: Employee Ownership and the Business of Community and Place.
 The book found a following.
 Dr. John Todd, ecologist and University of Vermont professor, calls it “a sleeper.
 It’s a Pilgrim’s Progress of ecological and economic explorations, woven together with a deep-rooted sense of place.”

 And you can read our blog here.

 For many years, John has done speaking engagements about employee ownership, progressive business practices, and affordable housing.
 SMCo Director of Engineering Marc Rosenbaum is in constant demand in the Northeast and elsewhere as a speaker and trainer on high performance building and building science.
 Energy Services Manager Rob Meyers speaks about solar and energy topics.
 Others in the company teach about particular architecture and construction topics.

 We also consult, on a regular basis, with companies transitioning to employee ownership.

-Please email John at firstname.lastname@example.org to inquire about SMC consulting, speaking, writing, and teaching.
+Please email John at firstname.lastname@example.org to inquire about SMCo consulting, speaking, writing, and teaching.